YAANG0801/112-2-R-EE/Lecture notes/week2-part1.md

 1. ChatGPT standalone app
 2. OpenAI API: when you access ChatGPT through other applications.

+> When you use a third-party application, you will need to sign up for an OpenAI account and get an API key.

 Sigup which way you want to use this AI through <https://platform.openai.com/apps>